steveloughran/spark-timeline-integration/yarn-timeline-history/src/main/docs/timeline.md

 For details on configuring and starting the timeline service, consult the Hadoop documentation.

-What is critical is to add the `spark-timeline-integration` JAR to the classpath of the YARN Timeline Server.
+What is critical is to add the `spark-yarn-timeline-ats-plugin` JAR to the classpath of the YARN Timeline Server.
 This contains a Java class which is used to help parse the events and create summary information from them.

+If this JAR is not present, the ATS "1.0" API can be used, but not the "1.5" API.

 ### Configuring `yarn-site.xml`